 The special feature of the tea is that the flowery, invigorating green heart can be clearly felt, which is accompanied by the autumn scents of the Gaba process.
 A cavalcade of flavors, a great experience.

-We started tasting at 85 degrees and then after a couple of steeps we raised to 90 degrees with 6 grams of tea leaves.
+We started tasting at 85 degrees and then after a couple of steeps, we raised it to 90 degrees with 6 grams of tea leaves.

-Loquat, cherry scent, cinnamon cake and quince compote appear.
-Our tasting companions also discovered Zserbo (Hungarian sweet with walnut+marmalade filling, dark chocolate glazed on top) , cinnamon plum dumplings and apricot jam, but came the herbs, cloves, mulled wine notes.
+Loquat, cherry scent, cinnamon cake, and quince compote appear.
+Our tasting companions also discovered Zserbo (Hungarian sweet with walnut+marmalade filling, dark chocolate glazed on top), cinnamon plum dumplings, and apricot jam, but came to the herbs, cloves, mulled wine notes.
 It is a very complex tea, also recommended if you want to get your friends hooked up with tea.
 The relaxation effects of Gaba come slowly, softly and bring a pleasant overall effect.